Habib Essid

-Habib Essid (حبيب الصيد; born 1 June 1949) is a Tunisian politician who was Head of Government of Tunisia from 6 February 2015 to 27 August 2016.
+Habib Essid (حبيب الصيد; born 1 June 1949) is a Tunisian politician who was the Prime Minister of Tunisia from 6 February 2015 to 27 August 2016.
 He was the first Head of Government to be appointed following the adoption of the new constitution and thus considered to be the first Head of Government of the Second Tunisian Republic.
 He previously served as Minister of the Interior in 2011.

 Early life, education and professional life

 Born in Sousse in 1949, Essid received his master's degree in economics from Tunis University and added a masters programme in agricultural economics from the University of Minnesota.

 He started his career in the public sector, notably in the Ministry of Agriculture.
 In 1993, he was named cabinet director at the Ministry of Agriculture, remaining in that post until 1997.
 He later served as cabinet director at the Ministry of the Interior.
-In 2001, he was appointed as Secretary of State for Fishing and later on as Secretary of State for the Environment.
+In 2001, he was appointed Secretary of State for Fishing and later on as Secretary of State for the Environment.
 From 2004 to 2010, Habib Essid was Executive Director of the International Olive Council, headquartered in Madrid.

-After the Tunisian Revolution, he was appointed as Minister of the Interior in the government of Prime Minister Beji Caid Essebsi on 28 March 2011.
+After the Tunisian Revolution, he was appointed Minister of the Interior in the government of Prime Minister Beji Caid Essebsi on 28 March 2011.
 He was also chosen by Hamadi Jebali to be his Security Advisor following the 23 October 2011 elections.